Devon County Football Association: Leagues

 Additionally there are 8 Junior Boy's leagues and one Girl's league.
 Affiliated clubs also play in other Football Association and Football League competitions.
 These include the three senior clubs that play in Football League Two (as of 2013) of Plymouth Argyle, Exeter City and Torquay United.

 County Cups

-The Devon St Lukes Challenge Cup is the senior county knockout cup competition.
-Other cup competitions include:
+The St Luke's Challenge Cup is the premier male county knockout cup competition with the newly formed (2025) Women's Challenge Cup the women's.
+The full list is: